konradmiz/konradmiz.github.io/_posts/2018-08-26-Hot Summer Days.md

 ## Summary

-We recently broke the record for number of days above 90 F in a year (with 30 in 2018, as of August 21st) (<https://twitter.com/NWSPortland/status/1032384600696213504>).
+In Portland we recently broke the record for number of days above 90 F in a year (with 30 in 2018, as of August 21st) (<https://twitter.com/NWSPortland/status/1032384600696213504>).
 I wanted to visualize whether this sustained heat really was unusual, or if I were falling for recency bias.
 I remembered an article from the New York Times that visualized Steph Curry's 3-point shooting 2015-2016 NBA season in an interesting way, showing the cumulative sum of three pointers made over the course of the season (<https://www.nytimes.com/interactive/2016/04/16/upshot/stephen-curry-golden-state-warriors-3-pointers.html>).

 I produce a simliar graph using cooling days as the metric, using open data from the NOAA collected at the Portland airport (PDX) from 1970 to 2018.
 I show that this summer has generally been hotter than every year since 1970 except for 2015.

 <!--more-->

 Data Collection
 ---------------